-Diabetes Infertility Decline FREE CONTINUING EDUCATION Continuing education available by specialty • Continuing Medical Education (CME) for Physicians • Continuing Nursing Education (CNE) for Nurses • Continuing Education Units (CEU) for other professionals Continuing Education Contact Hours (CECH) for Certified Health Education Specialists (CHES) A Story of Health LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story Amelia is a 13-year-old who lives with her parents Darrell and Gloria in a small town in Louisiana.
+Diabetes Infertility Decline FREE CONTINUING EDUCATION Continuing education available by specialty • Continuing Medical Education (CME) for Physicians • Continuing Nursing Education (CNE) for Nurses • Continuing Education Units (CEU) for other professionals Continuing Education Contact Hours (CECH) for Certified Health Education Specialists (CHES) Help Page Reunion

+LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story Amelia is a 13-year-old who lives with her parents Darrell and Gloria in a small town in Louisiana.
 She enjoys being with her friends, riding her bike, playing soccer, listening to music, and helping out at the restaurant where her mother is the bookkeeper.
 Amelia likes school, although she has difficulty learning and is occasionally socially awkward.
 Like one in six young people in America, Amelia has a developmental disability.

-Help Page

-Reunion

-Home

-Asthma

-More information on learning and developmental disabilities definitions and US trends
+More information on learning and developmental disabilities definitions and US trends Link: Developmental Disabilities Increasing in US

-Link: CDC - more information on developmental disabilities